-Construction of the proposed Project would generate emissions of volatile organic compounds (VOCs), NO_x , CO, sulfur oxides, PM10, and PM2.5 that could result in short-term air quality effects during the construction period.
+Construction of the proposed Project would generate emissions of volatile organic compounds (VOCs), NO_X, CO, sulfur oxides, PM10, and PM2.5 that could result in short-term air quality effects during the construction period.
 Emissions would originate from off-road equipment exhaust, employee and haul truck vehicle exhaust and fugitive dust, demolition, site grading, and earth movement activities.
-It is anticipated that Phase 1 construction would begin in August 2022 and be completed by June 2023.
-Following the completion of Phase 1, Phase 2 construction would begin June 2023 and be completed by January 2024.
+It is anticipated that Phase 1 construction would begin in April 2023 and be completed in February 2024.
+August 2022 and be completed by June 2023.
+Following the completed by January 2024.
 The actual construction schedule may differ from the one used in the analysis, depending on requirements of the Project proponent, the availability of funding for Phase 2, and construction contractor.
 However, any postponement of construction activities would most likely result in lower impacts as increasingly stringent regulatory requirements are implemented compared with those assumed in the analysis years.